Code-Institute-Submissions/banafshaahmadyar-Book_store_AugResub/README.md

  # Existing features

-   *HOME
+  * HOME
-:On home page you will find information about our book store for example : Location of our book stores ,reasons to buy book form us and our store opens hours .
+    On home page you will find information about our book store for example : Location of our book stores ,reasons to buy book form us and our store opens hours .

-    *HEADER
+    * HEADER
-   *On header we have LOGO of our wepage and also we have four section that each section related to a specifice page.
+    On header we have LOGO of our wepage and also we have four section that each section related to a specifice page.
 ![image](https://user-images.githubusercontent.com/100950189/185083580-8a1a1a75-f82a-4f7d-9edd-5e3f8ca38abc.png)